camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 Methods:
 * SVD and PCA: Standard tools for Matrix Factorization
 * TruncatedSVD: Works with sparse matrices
 * Non-negative Matrix Factorization (NMF): Ensures that all latent factors are non-negative.
 Good for counts-like data.
-Males

 **Wrong way**:
 ```